patteg21/phase-3-project/README.md

 This was done to not crowd the CLI at the start.
 Additionally, to exit the program you can use 'x'

+All Models that are used are found in models.py
+For the sake of reusability all the major functions to the DB are found in utils.py